The measurable Kesten theorem: Introduction

 Theorem \ref{weakram} can also be looked at as a rigidity result, as it says that if we force most of the eigenvalues of the Markov operator of a large finite graph inside the Alon-Boppana bound, then their distribution will be close to $\mu _{T_{d}}$.

 In the proof of Theorem \ref{weakram}, it is the use of Benjamini-Schramm convergence that allows us to get rid of the bad eigenvalues and clear up the picture.
-Limit objects with respect to this convergence are called unimodular random graphs.
+Limit objects with respect to this convergence are random rooted graphs $(G,o)$ called unimodular random graphs.
+We will sometimes drop the root $o$ from the notation.
 The notion has been introduced in \cite {aldouslyons}: for the definition, see Section 2.
 Unimodular random graphs tend to behave like vertex transitive graphs in many senses.
 Theorem \ref {weakram} now follows from the following.

-\begin{theorem} Let $G$ be a $d$-regular unimodular random graph that is infinite and Ramanujan a.s.
-Then $G=T_{d}$ a.s. \end{theorem} In fact, we show that for infinite $d$-regular unimodular random graphs
+\begin{theorem} Let $(G,o)$ be a $d$-regular unimodular random graph that is infinite and Ramanujan a.s.
+Then $G=T_{d}$ a.s. \end{theorem}

+This is Kesten's theorem for vertex transitive graphs (\cite{kesten1} and \cite{paschke}).
+We give the following two quantitative versions of Theorem \ref{unimod}.
+For infinite $d$-regular unimodular random graphs

-Here, as before, $\gamma_k(G)$ denotes the number of nontrivial cycles that contain $o$, and $\nu_k$ is a constant defined in Theorem \ref{vegesbecsles}.
+Here $\gamma_k(G,o)$ denotes the number of nontrivial $k$-cycles starting at $o$, and $\nu_k$ is a constant defined in Theorem \ref{vegesbecsles}.
+Note that for a fixed finite graph $G$ the density $\gamma_k(G)$ equals the expected value of $\gamma_k(G,o)$ over a uniformly chosen root $o$ of $G$.

 To define $\kappa^*_k(G,o)$, consider all paths of length $k$ from $o$ to a vertex $v$.
 After attaching a fixed path from $v$ to $o$, these can be used as generators for a random walk on the fundamental group of $G$.
-Then $\kappa^*_k(G,o)$ is the geometric average of the spectral radii of these random walks when $v$ is a chosen randomly as the position of the the infinite nullcycle at time $k$ (see \eqref{e:kappa}, \eqref{e:kappa*} for more details).
+Then $\kappa^*_k(G,o)$ is the geometric average of the spectral radii of these random walks when $v$ is a chosen randomly as the position of the infinite nullcycle (defined in Corollary \ref{c:inifinite nullcycle}) at time $k$ (see \eqref{e:kappa}, \eqref{e:kappa*} for more details).

-Note that if our network is not a tree, then for $k$ large enough, with positive probability, the above loops generate a subgroup of the fundatemental group with spectral radius less than one.
-Thus the second bound clearly implies the theorem.
+Note that if our unimodular random graph $G$ is not a tree, then for $k$ large enough, with positive probability, the Cayley graph of the subgroup of the fundamental group given by above loops as generators has spectral radius less than one.
+Thus the second bound clearly implies Theorem \ref{unimod}.